The Golden Ass: Tale of the Wife's Tub

 In the course of a visit to an inn in Book Nine, a smith recounts an anecdote concerning his wife's deceit:

 During the day, her husband absent at his labors, the smith's wife is engaged in an adulterous affair.
-One day, however, the smith, work finished well ahead of schedule, returns home prematurely—obviously to his wife's great consternation.
+One day, the smith, work finished well ahead of schedule, returns home prematurely—obviously to his wife's great consternation.
 Panicked, the faithless woman hides her lover in an old tub.
 After absorbing his spouse's efforts at distraction, which take the form of bitter reproaches that his coming back so early betokens a laziness that can only worsen their poverty, the smith announces that he has sold the tub for six drachmae; to this his wife responds by saying that she has in fact already sold it for seven, and has sent the buyer into the tub to inspect it.
 Emerging, the lover complains that his supposed purchase is in need of a proper scrubbing if he is to close the deal, so the cuckolded smith gets a candle and flips the tub to clean it from underneath.
 The canny adulteress then lies atop of the tub and while her lover pleasures her, instructs her hapless husband as to where he should apply his energies.
 To add insult to injury, the ill-used man eventually has to deliver the tub to the lover's house himself.

-The Tale of the Jealous Husband
+Tale of the Jealous Husband

 In Book Nine, a baker's wife of poor reputation is advised by a female 'confidant' to be wary of choosing her lover, suggesting she find one very strong of body and will.
 She relates the story of one of the wife's previous school friends:

 Barbarus, an overbearing husband, is forced to leave on a business trip, and commands his slave, Myrmex, to watch his wife, Aretë, closely to assure she is being faithful during his time away.
 Barbarus tells Myrmex that any failure will result in his death.
 Myrmex is so intimidated that he does not let Aretë out of his sight.
-Aretë's looks, however, charm Philesietaerus who vows to go to any lengths to gain her love.
+Aretë's looks charm Philesietaerus who vows to go to any lengths to gain her love.
 Philesietaerus bribes Myrmex with thirty gold pieces and the promise of his protection for allowing him a night with Aretë.
 Becoming obsessed with gold, Myrmex delivers the message to Aretë and Philesietaerus pays Myrmex a further ten pieces.
 While Aretë and Philesietaerus are making love, Barbarus returns but is locked out of the house.
 Philesietaerus leaves in a hurry, leaving behind his shoes.
 Barbarus does not notice the strange shoes until the morning, at which point he chains Myrmex's hands and drags him through town, screaming, while looking for the shoes' owner.
 Philesietaerus spots the two, runs up, and with great confidence shouts at Myrmex, accusing him of stealing his shoes.
 Barbarus allows Myrmex to live, but beats him for the 'theft'.